Escondido DUI Defense Attorneys

 DUI’s are taken very seriously by San Diego County law enforcement and prosecutors, often leading to extensive charges against defendants.
 Depending on your case, you may have your license suspended, have to pay significant fines, and even face jail time.
 The district attorney will likely not go easy on you even if it is your first offense, so you should do everything you can to fight the charges against you.

 If you are being charged with a DUI in Escondido, then you need the best legal aid available.
-Call jD LAW at (760) 630-2000 to get in contact with a skilled Escondido DUI defense lawyer.
+Call jD Law Criminal Defense Attorneys at (760) 630-2000 to get in contact with a skilled Escondido DUI defense lawyer.
 Our legal team has extensive experience defending clients throughout San Diego County and can fight on your behalf to have your charges reduced or dropped.

 A DUI charge can vary depending in severity based on your case, but every charge should be taken seriously if you want to reduce or disprove the charges against you.
-At jD LAW, our legal team has more than 30 years of experience defending clients in San Diego County and there is no one better than us at defending clients against DUI charges.
+At jD Law Criminal Defense Attorneys, our legal team has more than 30 years of experience defending clients in San Diego County and there is no one better than us at defending clients against DUI charges.

 If you are charged with a DUI in Escondido, we can represent you in cases of: